Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. function:: GetBakerList(block_hash: BlockHash) -> JsonResponse

-   Get a list of all baker IDs registered at that block in ascending order.
+   Get a list of all validator IDs registered at that block in ascending order.
 Or ``null``, if the block is invalid.

    :param block_hash: The given block.
    :type block_hash: |grpc-block-hash|_
-   :returns: A list of baker IDs, or ``null`` if the block hash is malformed or
+   :returns: A list of validator IDs, or ``null`` if the block hash is malformed or
              doesn't exist.
    :rtype: ``JsonResponse`` with ``?[BakerId]`` (see JSON schema below)